-It began when I got word that my childhood home in Hoboken, New Jersey had been torn down to make way for a new condominium.
-In back of the building where I grew up was a large, lush garden that we shared with our next-door neighbor.
-When I went to investigate the wreckage, I found that the garden, once my kingdom and refuge, was also missing.
-However alarming, its disappearance makes sense to me, hypothetically.
-Since we left Hoboken years ago, my memory of the house and garden has become obscured by time and countless visitations.
+It began when I heard that my childhood home in Hoboken, New Jersey had been torn down to make way for a condominium.
+In back of the building had been a large, lush garden where I spent my time while growing up.
+It was filled with my secrets.
+When I went to investigate the recent wreckage of the house, I was alarmed to find that the garden, once my kingdom and refuge, was also missing.
+The actual disappearance of the house and garden, while disconcerting, begins to make sense given that, in the years since we left, my memories have become obscured by time and countless visitations.
 In my dreams it is an ever-changing landscape where new and old stories flow together.
 As an inner-mind sanctuary, how could it exist in the real world?

 If a place can serve as muse, the garden is one of mine.
-That thriving jungle patch out back is what first inspired my imagination and where magic first grew.
+That thriving jungle patch out back is what seeded my imagination, where magic first grew.
 Despite the surrounding fences made of wood, iron, and wire, I felt no bounds.
 I learned what it was to have a world of my own.
-With the inevitable end of childhood and our move upstate, I felt I had lost access, and when I much later discovered its destruction, there grew an irresistible desire to rebuild it.
-But what is it that remains?
-Will a phoenix emerge from the ashes, or Dr. Frankenstein’s monster?
-In order to bring the pieces back together, my adult imagination fills in the gaps like glue, the mortar in between old bricks.
+With the inevitable end of childhood, I felt I had lost access to this special place, and when I discovered its destruction, there grew an irresistible desire to rebuild it.
+In order to bring the pieces back together, my adult imagination fills in the gaps like mortar between old bricks.
 I have combined new and old photographs, drawings, video stills, sculpture, and journal excerpts into a multi-faceted portrait of place.
-The garden is more than a physical place, it is an inner space where there is more still to discover.
+The garden no longer exists except as an inner space where there is more still to discover.